Volunteer in Uganda community

 My only regrets are that I only went for two weeks and I wish I had done it sooner!

-Book your placement with £125.
-Then pay £70 per week to volunteer in an amazing country in Africa.
+Book your placement with £145.
+Then pay £125 per week for weeks one and two, week 3 onwards only £87.50 to volunteer in an amazing country in Africa.

 Booking your Place